stephinehc/network-engineer-portfolio-v0.1/networking-roadmap/03-switching-technologies/README.md

   - The EtherChannel will fail to form (most Cisco switches will put the mismatched port into suspended or err‑disabled state).
   - Even if it somehow comes up, load‑balancing will be uneven — traffic could be hashed onto the slower link, creating bottlenecks and packet drops

-For best practice, we will match the links.
+For best practice, we will match the links. <br>

 <img width="892" height="659" alt="image" src="https://github.com/user-attachments/assets/7d280da5-4d92-475f-9561-151827c4e103" />